dudash/openshift-vscode-extension/README.md

 # OpenShift Extension for Visual Studio Code
+## This is just a prototype extension, your contribution of ideas, design, code, and testing is welcome!

 Connects Visual Studio Code to your OpenShift Container Platform (3.x) clusters to manage projects, deploy services, see status, and build apps.
-This is just a prototpye extension, your contribution of ideas, design, code, and testing is welcome!

 ## Features